 Old Wives’ Tales & Superstitions

-Old Wives’ tales and superstitions are another form of magical thinking that believes certain circumstances are associated with bad luck and misfortune.
+Old wives’ tales and superstitions are another form of magical thinking that correlates certain circumstances with bad luck and misfortune.
 These tales and superstitions are often well-known and deep-rooted in history.
 Many people will avoid superstitious encounters to the best of their ability in order to prevent bad luck and misfortune.

 Examples of magical thinking from old wives’ tales and superstitions include:

-- Breaking a mirror leads to 7 years of bad luck
+- Breaking a mirror leads to seven years of bad luck

 - Refusing to shave while a sports team is on a winning streak